udamir/youtrack-client/README.md

 - Can be used in Widgets
 - Full Typescript support, including parameters and responses
 - All methods with full documentation
-- Can be used in nodejs or browser

 ## Installation
 ```SH